Vehicle overturns near Egg Harbor Township construction zone

-EGG HARBOR TOWNSHIP — A car traveling through a construction zone in the township flipped over after striking a piece of equipment, township police Sgt.
-Lawrence Graham said Monday.
+EGG HARBOR TOWNSHIP — A car traveling through a construction zone flipped over after striking a piece of equipment, police said Monday.

-The vehicle was traveling on Zion Road near the Garden State Parkway overpass and struck a crash cushion Monday morning, causing it to overturn, Graham said.
+The vehicle was traveling on Zion Road near the Garden State Parkway overpass and struck a crash cushion Monday morning, causing it to overturn, Sgt.
+Lawrence Graham said.

-It's unknown if any of the vehicle's occupants needed to be hospitalized for injuries and if traffic was delayed due to the crash.
+It's unknown whether any of the vehicle's occupants needed to be hospitalized or whether traffic was delayed due to the crash.

-Areas of the road are in a construction zone while work is done to the Parkway's overpass.
+Work is ongoing on the parkway overpass over Zion Road near Bargaintown Road.

+Through Friday, a one-lane, alternating traffic pattern is in effect from 9 a.m. to 5 p.m. on Zion between Bargaintown and Old Zion roads.
+On Wednesday, Zion will be closed to all traffic from 2 to 10 p.m., weather permitting, according to an advisory from Atlantic County.

 Contact Eric Conklin: